-If everything above passed the test, this is the time we look at the offer itself and how it’s selling.
+If everything from the first two steps passed the test, this is the time we look at the offer itself and how it’s selling.

-When I get behind the scenes of someone’s launch and/or funnel, I’m looking to amplify what’s working and change what isn’t.
+When I get behind the scenes of someone’s launch and/or funnel, in The Collective, I’m looking to amplify what’s working and change what isn’t.

 The numbers will tell you both.

-– Is your audience making it through to the pitch?
+- Your Sales Driver: 1.
+What type of sales driver are you using (webinar, challenge, etc.) for this course?
+Is it the best fit for your audience?2.
+Is your audience making it through to the pitch?
 If not, I would want to know where they are dropping off so we can remove that part and/or shorten the time span.

 If you find that you fall in this area, use these questions as your starting point for troubleshooting what’s happening for you.

-With any course, taking the time to look into your numbers like this and tweak as needed is vital.
+With any course, taking the time to evaluate and ask questions like this, and tweak as needed, is vital.

-No more having to shift your energy to ten different things but instead, take the time to create one insanely solid course at a time – that can continue to provide a reliable income steam for you over and over again.
+No more having to shift your energy to ten different things but instead, take the time to create one insanely solid course at a time.
+A course that can continue to provide a reliable income steam for you over and over again.